BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 ##Performance Prediction

-A highly accurate model has been presented that is capable of predicting execution times of OpenCL kernels on specific devices based on the computational characteristics captured by the AIWC tool.
+A highly accurate model was been presented in Chapter 5, and is capable of predicting execution times of OpenCL kernels on specific devices based on the computational characteristics captured by the AIWC tool.
 A real-world scheduler could be developed based on the accuracy of the presented model.

 We do not suppose that we have used a fully representative suite of kernels -- Section 6.4.1 outlines future work to address this -- however, we have shown that this approach can be used in the supercomputer accelerator scheduling setting, and the model can be extended/augmented with additional training kernels using the methodology presented in Chapter 5.

-We expect that a similar model could be constructed to predict energy or power consumption, where the response variable can be directly swapped for an energy consumption metric -- such as joules -- instead of execution time.
-However, we have not yet collected the energy measurements required to construct such a model.

 To use this predictive model in a real-world setting, the final metrics collected by AIWC could be embedded as a comment at the beginning of each kernel code.
 This approach would allow the high accuracy of the predictive model without any significant overhead -- metrics are only generated and embedded once each kernel was written and could be done automatically with AIWC once a developer was happy that a code was ready to be shipped.